willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

 ## Mapping the activities of a developer

   >> high level generic map
-  - solve user problem, meet a need, so they keep you employed [discounting perverse incentive] or engage your business
+  The starting point is that we're doing what we do to solve a problem someone has: to meet a need that presumably can be fulfilled via computer systems.
-  - all other activities are subservient to this fundamental purpose
+  - All other activities are subservient to this fundamental purpose.
+The customer/employer/end user wants to use what you'll build to solve a problem they have.
+That's why you're employed!
-  - part of meeting user's need is computer system or application
+  - In our domain, we're assuming that part of meeting that user's need is implementing some computer system, service or application.
-  - breaking down application into components, understanding business domain and tech landscape
+  - To develop this system and meet their needs, we need to break down what is needed into components, understanding the business domain and technology landscape.
-  - implementing work which is needed for custom parts - new dev
-  - implementing work which is needed for for product parts - configuration and integration
-  - implementing work which is needed for integrating commodity parts - orchestration, selection
+  - Broadly I've divided this up into three main sections: new work which is needed for custom parts, work which is needed for for product parts (configuration and integration), and work which is needed for integrating commodity parts (orchestration and selection).
-  - identify work we do which we have to do, and work we do which we want to do
-  - for purposes of making things simpler, we will look at _development_ activities and not _operational_ activities
-  - testing activities are similar (writing test code, deciding which parts to test, which parts to use libraries, etc) so planning to leave these out of the scope of the current exercise
+  - For the purposes of making things simpler, in this discussion I will look at _development_ activities and not _operational_ activities.
+Testing activities are similar enough to development here (writing test code, deciding which parts to test, which parts to use libraries, etc) so I'm planning to leave these out of the scope of this discussion too.
-  - by all means, do the same thing for operational or test-oriented activities and responsibilities
-  - you might find similar trends, with operational work experiencing heavy pressure on productising/commoditising in particular
+  - By all means, do the same thing for operational or test-oriented activities and explore those areas as well.
+You will find similar trends, with operational work experiencing heavy pressure on productising/commoditising in particular.

 ### The Value Chain
+Let's begin by breaking down the chain of components and sub-components involved in this work to illustrate the activities and see how they change as technology changes.
 - value chain: new features, new products
     - breaking problem into components
       - understanding business domain